Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Introduction

 \section{Introduction}

-Many practical, modern engineering systems require that a reference trajectory is tracked for a certain finite interval, and this task is then repeated for multiple iterations.
+Many practical, modern engineering systems require that a reference trajectory be tracked for a specific finite interval, and this task is then repeated for multiple iterations.
 Extensive research has been dedicated to using Iterative Learning Control (ILC) for such tasks.
-In the last two decades, ILC has evolved into a highly popular strategy to achieve requirements of finite-interval, high precision tracking control, yet simultaneously maintaining acceptable levels of control energy \cite{ACM2007, KLM93, BTA2006, BX1998}.
+In the last two decades, ILC has evolved into a highly popular strategy to achieve requirements of finite-interval, high precision tracking control, yet simultaneously maintaining acceptable levels of control energy \cite{Xu2011, ACM2007, KLM93, BTA2006, BX1998}.
 These requirements cannot be achieved satisfactorily by standard feedback control techniques.
 In particular, feedback control laws do not update over iterations, and the error profile is identical in every iteration.
 Further, feedback control guarantees only asymptotic convergence of error, which is unsuitable when considering finite-interval tracking.
-High precision tracking using feedback control requires prohibitively large control energy.
+High-precision tracking using feedback control requires prohibitively significant control energy.
 Each of these issues is addressed by ILC.

 The primary notion in ILC is that performance of a system can be improved by learning from error and control signals of previous iterations.
 Such a notion led to the design of numerous laws that constructed the control input in iteration $(k+1)$ based directly on the control input and error signal in iteration $k$.
 This eventually developed into a contraction-mapping (CM), operator-theoretic framework for ILC \cite{KLM93}.
-Many popular ILC strategies were designed based on this framework \cite{BTA2006, BX1998, AKM84, CM2002, CWS97, CL1996}, and it continues to be popular, with numerous applications in large-scale industrial manufacturing \cite{WP18, AA21}, chemical batch processes \cite{LO2020, LMKL21} and robotics \cite{CWC2020, CC2020, MA2021}.
-This framework has also been extensively analyzed, with established convergence and robustness results \cite{NG2002, AMC2007, DW1998, LB1996}.
+Many popular ILC strategies were designed based on this framework \cite{BTA2006, BX1998, AKM84, CM2002, CWS97, CL1996}, and it continues to be popular, with numerous applications in large-scale industrial manufacturing \cite{WP18, AA21}, chemical batch processes \cite{LO2020, LMKL21}, hybrid actuation systems \cite{CWOH2011} and robotics \cite{OZG2006, CWC2020, CC2020, MA2021}.
+This framework has also been extensively analyzed, with established convergence and robustness results \cite{NG2002, AMC2007, DW1998, LB1996, SBT2022}.